meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

 ylim=c(min(rlocs$north-buffer),max(rlocs$north+buffer))
 ```

-Next, calculate the distance between the test tag's location and each receiver.
+Next, we need to prepare our test tag data.
+First, calculate the distance between the test tag's location and each receiver.
 This can be done using the included 'distf' function.

 ``` r
 # Set up a blank vector for storage